tri-bui/airbnb-la-listings/README.md

 ## To run the notebooks, the project directory must be set up

 #### Setup
-Note: The `notebooks/` directory was created to keep the repository clean.

-1. Move all content in the `notebooks/` directory to the main directory.
-2. Under "Los Angeles, California, United States" at the [data source](http://insideairbnb.com/get-the-data.html), download `listings.csv` and `reviews.csv` to a directory called `data/` and add this directory to the main directory.
+1. Under "Los Angeles, California, United States" at the [data source](http://insideairbnb.com/get-the-data.html), download `listings.csv` and `reviews.csv` to a directory called `data/` and add this directory to the main directory.
-3. Sign up for free at [MapBox](https://www.mapbox.com/) to get an access token.
+2. Sign up for free at [MapBox](https://www.mapbox.com/) to get an access token.
 Store the access token string in a file named `mapbox_access_token.txt` and add it to the main directory.
-4. Download the GeoJSON file from [here](http://boundaries.latimes.com/set/la-county-neighborhoods-current/) and add it to the `data/` directory.
+3. Download the GeoJSON file from [here](http://boundaries.latimes.com/set/la-county-neighborhoods-current/) and add it to the `data/` directory.
-5. \*Optional\* `visualizations.ipynb` was created to generate the figures for the Medium article, so it is not part of the project.
+4. \*Optional\* `visualizations.ipynb` was created to generate the figures for the Medium article, so it is not part of the project.
 However, if you want to run it, create a directory called `figs/` in the main directory.

-Steps (3) and (4) are required for the Plotly-Mapbox plots to work.
+Steps (2) and (3) are required for the Plotly-Mapbox plots to work.
 After the setup, the directory should look like below.

 #### Structure
 <pre>